Kiwifruit industry in New Zealand: PSA infections and responses

 From 2007, bacterial infection caused by Pseudomonas syringae pv. actinidiae (commonly referred to as PSA) began impacting orchards growing Hort16A variety kiwifruit in New Zealand, causing significant economic losses.
 By November 2011, most orchards across the Bay of Plenty has begun displaying some level of infection, some of the attacks by the virulent strain PSA-V. These mirrored similar issues caused by PSA seen in orchards across Italy and France in 2011.
 In response, a new cultivar, Zesy002 (marketed as Zespri SunGold™) was chosen as a replacement less susceptible to PSA.
 By 2022, two-thirds of kiwifruit volume produced in New Zealand were for gold kiwifruit varieties.
+Most gold kiwifruit cultivars (e.g., Gold 3) command higher market prices because they are more tolerant to PSA than traditional green kiwifruit, offering cultivars a stable and reduced risk of disease within the gold kiwifruit industry.

 Turners & Growers began to challenge Zespri's export monopoly of New Zealand's kiwifruit industry in 2009 to gain the right to export their own kiwifruit varieties without using Zespri.
 However, in October 2011 the case was dropped in response to pressures from a new bacterial disease causing devastating losses in kiwifruit.
 In mid-2013 a China-based Zespri subsidiary was fined nearly $1M for under-declaring customs duties, and the Serious Fraud Office launched an investigation into Zespri itself in October 2013.

 In 2017, New Zealand growers were acquiring additional land to grow Zespri gold kiwifruit under rising costs for a Zespri license to meet global demand for the gold cultivar.

 In December 2019, Zespri announced the commercialisation of a new cultivar of kiwifruit, Zes008, marketed as Zespri RubyRed™.

 In mid-February 2020, the New Zealand Government agreed to pay NZ$40 million to 212 kiwifruit orchardists and Te Puke-based post harvest operator Seeka to settle a class action lawsuit alleging that the government was liable for losses caused by the incursion of Pseudomonas, which swept through the Bay of Plenty region in 2010.
 Kiwifruit orchardists had initially challenged a Court of Appeal ruling that the Government could not be held liable for the damage caused by the pathogen despite the Ministry of Primary Industries allowing the bacteria into the country through the import of kiwifruit pollen from China.
 As a result of the settlement, the appeal was withdrawn.